mrushyendra/planar-segmentation/README.md

 # opticalFlow
-Implementations of sparse and dense optical flow in video frames using OpenCV.
+Uses optical flow techniques to segment an image frame from a video into a ground portion and a moving/elevated portion.

+![Initial Image] (results/displacementVisualizationPt1.png)